phocks/hacktoberfest-2021/README.md

 # Hacktoberfest 2021
-A repo that people can use to practice their pull request skills :)
+A repo that people can use to practice their pull request skills for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) 2021 :)